tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - *Question* (jcanfield3-stat6250): What is the difference between using var and keep?
 - *Question* (akrishnamurthy-stat6250): If variables are not explicitly specified for MEANS procedure, what will be the output?
 If dataset includes only character data, how does MEANS procedure behave?
 - Question (lceballos-stat6250): Can you use the var statement inversely to exclude only a few variables instead of listing a lot?
+- *Question* (kamirneni-stat6250): What is the difference between CLASS and BY statements?
+- *Answer* (kamirneni-stat6250): Using CLASS and BY statements, one can perform group processing.